semmypurewal/BeginningJavaScript/07-array-methods/readme.md

 ### reduce

 But what if we have to compute something more complex than just a `true` or `false`?
-For example, what if we want to compute the sum of the elements in an array -- can we do that without any variables?
+For example, consider our favorite problem of summing a list of numbers contained in an array.
+Is there some way we can leverage built-in array methods so we can remove extra variables?
 It turns out we can -- the `reduce` method allows us to build up a very general computation by carrying an additional function variable between calls.

-Let's consider our solution to the `sum` problem that uses the `forEach` method.
+Let's start by considering our solution to the `sum` problem that uses the `forEach` method.

     var sum = function (listOfNumbers) {
         var sumSoFar = 0;

         listOfNumbers.forEach(function (number) {
-            sumSoFar = sumSoFar + listOfNumbers;
+            sumSoFar = sumSoFar + number;
         });

         return sumSoFar;
     }

-The `reduce` method let's us move the `sumSoFar` variable into the function call as a parameter, and it gets set to the _last result of the function call_.
-But since it doesn't have an initial value, we have to provide one.
-That's the second argument (after the function) to `reduce`.
-For example, let's suppose we wanted to sum the following array:
+This allowed us to remove the `index` variable we would need to maintain with a traditional `for`-loop, but we still have the `sumSoFar` variable.
+How does `reduce` allow us to remove it?

+Consider the following example.

     var nums = [5,6,7,8,9,10];

     nums.reduce(function (sumSoFar, number) {
-        return sumSoFar, number;
+        return sumSoFar + number;
-    }, 0);
+    });
     //=> 45

-Given that, our `sum` function ends up looking like this:
+In this example, the anonymous function takes _two_ values -- `sumSoFar` and the current `number`.
+The job of the function is to combine these two values into the next value for `sumSoFar`.

+But what's the value of `sumSoFar` when the function is first called?
+By default, will call the function the first time with `sumSoFar` set to the first value in the array, and `number` set to the second.
+So this is the sequence of calls to our function:

+1. `sumSoFar` is 5, and `number` is 6.
+The result of the function is 11.
+2. `sumSoFar` is 11, and `number` is 7.
+The result of the function is 18.
+3. `sumSoFar` is 18, and `number` is 8.
+The result of the function is 26.
+4. `sumSoFar` is 26, and `number` is 9.
+The result of the function is 35.
+5. `sumSoFar` is 35, and `number` is 10.
+The result of the function is 45.

+Since 10 was the last value in the array, `reduce` returns 45.
+Generalizing this, we can rewrite our `sum` function with _no_ local variables!

     var sum = function (listOfNumbers) {
         return listOfNumbers.reduce(function (sumSoFar, number) {
             return sumSoFar + number;
-        }, 0);
-    }
+        });
+    };

+Believe it or not, there are times when it doesn't actually make sense to make the first argument to `reduce`'s function be the first element in the array.
+For example, suppose we wanted to write a function that accepts an array of strings and returns them combined into a paragraph as sentences.

+    paragraphify( [ "hello world", "this is a tweet, "goodbye" ] );
+    //=> Hello world.This is a tweet.Goodbye.

+Assuming we have a function called `capitalize` that capitalizes the first word in a sentence, we can easily achieve this using a `forEach` loop and a temporary local variable.

+    var paragraphify = function (list) {
+        var result = "";  // initialize to empty list

+        list.forEach(function (sentence) {
+            result = result + capitalize(sentence) + ".";  // add a space and a period
+        });

+        return result;
+    };

+We might try to use reduce to remove the local result variable using reduce as follows.

+    var paragraphify = function (list) {
+        return list.reduce(function (paragraph, sentence) {
+            return result + capitalize(sentence) + ".";
+        });
+    };

+Unfortunately, this won't capitalize or add a period after the first sentence.

+    paragraphify( [ "hello world", "this is a tweet, "goodbye" ] );
+    //=> hello worldThis is a tweet.Goodbye.

+To make this approach work, we would need to give an explicit initial value to paragraph, and then process all of the elements.
+We can do that by sending in a second argument to `reduce`, _after_ the function.
+In this case, the second argument will be the empty string.

+    var paragraphify = function (list) {
+        return list.reduce(function (paragraph, sentence) {
+            return result + capitalize(sentence) + ".";
+        }, "");  // <= the second argument is ""
+    };

+This may look strange, but it's a common pattern in JavaScript.

+It's actually worth noting that this isn't completely necessary in this case.
+We could use the `map` method and chaining a call to `reduce`.

+    var paragraphify = function (list) {
+        return list.map(function (sentence) {
+            return capitalize(sentence) + ".";
+        }).reduce(function (paragraph, capitalizedSentence) {
+            return result + capitalizedSentence;
+        });
+    };

+This has the same effect, and doesn't require the extra argument to `reduce`.

 ## Converting between Strings and Arrays

-Last, but not least, it's sometimes convenient to use these built-in function on strings.
-Last time we saw that strings could be treated as arrays, but it turns out not to be the case with these built-in functions.
-To do that, we'll need to use the string's `split` method to turn it into an _actual_ array of characters.
+We mentioned previously that arrays and strings are very similar, but that strings don't enjoy some of the fun array methods.
+It turns out this isn't too much of a problem, because it's very easy to convert between strings and arrays.
+To change a string into an array that, we'll simply use the string's `split` method to turn it into an _actual_ array of characters.

     var greeting = "hello";

     greeting.split("");
     //=> ["h","e","l","l","o"]

-This creates an array that we can use just like any other array, including the built-in methods.
-The `split` method is pretty generic (meaning we can split on arbitrary sequences), but we'll just use it to split every character into its own array element.
+The `split` method actually gives us a little more flexibility.
+For example, suppose we were dealing with comma-separated-values (CSVs).

+    var values = "gracie,loki,dahlia,ally";  //=> these are my dogs!
+    var names = values.split(",");
+    //=> [ "gracie", "loki", "dahlia", "ally" ]

+We can even just split on spaces.

+    var tweet = "this is a tweet!";
+    var words = tweet.split(" ");
+    //=> [ "this", "is", "a", "tweet!" ];

+Once we have the array, we can use all of our favorite methods!

+    names.map(capitalize);
+    //=> [ "Gracie", "Loki", "Dahlia", "Ally" ];

+    words.filter(function (word) {
+        return word.indexOf("!") > -1;
+    });
+    //=> [ "tweet!" ]

 The inverse of `split` is the array's `join` function which will put a string back together.

     var array = ["h","e","l","l","o"];
     array.join("");
     //=> "hello"

-These two methods will be useful in several of the problems below.
+Like the `split` method, you can stitch an array of strings back together using an arbitrary string.

+    names.map(capitalize).join(" -- ");
+    //=> "Gracie -- Loki -- Dahlia -- Ally"

+    words.join(";");
+    //=> "this;is;a;tweet!"

+These methods make it very easy to do complex transformations on a string without having to write a lot of complex `for`-loops and maintain the value of a lot of local variables.

 ### Practice

+1. In one of the previous sections, we had an practice problem where you had to reverse a string.
+Do the same thing with an array, but use the `reduce` and `concat` methods to avoid local variables.

+     reverse([ 1, 2, 3, 4, 5 ]);
+     //=> [ 5, 4, 3, 2, 1 ]

+     reverse([ "hello", "world" ]);
+     //=> [ "world", "hello" ]

+2. Did you know that you could have arrays within arrays?
+This is perfectly legal JavaScript:

+    var nestedArray = [ 1, 2, [ 10, 20 ], 3, 4, 5 ];

+    nestedArray[0];
+    //=> 1

+    nestedArray[1];
+    //=> 2

+    nestedArray[2];
+    //=> [ 10, 20 ]

+    nestedArray[2][0];
+    //=> 10

+For this problem, write a function using `reduce` that "flattens" a possibly nested array into a single array.

+    flatten(nestedArray);
+    //=> [ 1, 2, 10, 20,  3, 4, 5 ]

+    flatten([ 1, [2, 3], 4, [5, 6, 7], 8 ]);
+    //=> [ 1, 2, 3, 4, 5, 6, 7, 8 ]

+You'll also want to use the `concat` method to make this work.

 1. Write a function that returns the sum of all of the multiples of 3 and 5 smaller than 1000. (c/o projecteuler.net)